By Ku · Updated June 2026 · 10 min read

 After adding each layer of food, sprinkle a handful (roughly 1–2 tablespoons) of bokashi bran over the top.
 The NC Cooperative Extension recommends a handful of bran per 2–3 inches of food scraps as the standard ratio.

-After each addition, press the food down firmly with a potato masher or your hand (using a glove).
+After each addition, press the food down firmly with a potato masher or a gloved hand.
 This removes air pockets and creates the anaerobic environment the microbes need.
 Seal the lid tightly after every use — air is the enemy of bokashi fermentation.
+This is the step nearly every experienced user I came across emphasized the hardest, and for good reason: the odor complaints I read about almost always traced back to one thing — too much trapped air from sloppy sealing.

 As food ferments, it releases liquid (bokashi tea) that collects at the bottom of the bucket.
 Drain it via the spigot every other day.
 This liquid is highly acidic and must be diluted before use — the ADEQ recommends a 1:100 ratio (1 part bokashi tea to 100 parts water) as a plant fertilizer.
 Use the diluted solution within 24 hours.
 Undiluted, it can be poured down drains to break up grease and prevent blockages.